 With the Health and Human Development specialization, you’ll gain an understanding of the relationship between health, health behavior, and human development.
 You’ll learn to apply the latest theories and research in developmental psychology to real-world situations in the healthcare industry or within human and social services.
 You have the option of choosing courses in an area that interests you, such as child and adolescent health, women’s health, or geriatric health.

-Track I is a program of study for students who have a master’s degree in developmental psychology or psychology.
-If you have a master's degree in an unrelated discipline, see Track II.
+Track II is a program of study for students who have a master’s degree in a discipline other than developmental psychology or psychology.
+If you have a master's degree in developmental psychology or psychology, see Track I.

 Walden students have up to 8 years to complete their doctoral program unless they petition for an extension.